biocore/redbiom/README.md

 ### Load some data (i.e., if you are running your own server)

 To make use of this cache, we need to load things.
 Loading can be done in parallel.
+First, we need to set the server to be writable.

+    $ redbiom admin scripts-writable

-First, we'll load up metadata.
+Next, we'll load up metadata.
 This will create keys in Redis which describe all of the columns associated with a sample (e.g., `metadata:categories:<sample_id>`, hash buckets for each category and sample combination (e.g., `metadata:category:<category_name>` as the hash and `<sample_id>` as the field), a set of all known categories (e.g., `metadata:categories-represented`), and a set of all known sample IDs (e.g., `metadata:samples-represented`):

     $ redbiom admin load-sample-metadata --metadata path/to/qiime/compat/mapping.txt

 redbiom supports one to many mappings between sample metadata and actual sample data.
 This is done as there may be multiple types of processing performed on the same data (e.g., different nucleotide trims).
 Or, a physical sample may have been run through multiple protocols (e.g., 16S, WGS, etc).
 So before we load any data, we need to create a context for the data to be placed.
 The following action will add an entry into the `state:contexts` hash bucket keyed by `name` and valued by `description`:

     $ redbiom admin create-context --name deblur-100nt --description "16S V4 Caporaso et al data deblurred at 100nt"

-Next, we'll load up associations between every single feature in a BIOM table to all the samples its found in.
-This will create Redis sets and can be accessed using keys of the form `<context_name>:samples:<feature_id>`.
-Note that we specify the context we're loading into.

-    $ redbiom admin load-features --context deblur-100nt --table /path/to/biom/table.biom

 Last, let's load up all of the BIOM table data.
 We'll only store the non-zero values, and we'll encode the sample data into something simple so that it goes in as just a string to Redis.
 Important: we only support storing count data right now, not floating point.
 The keys created are of the form `<context_name>:sample:<redbiom_id>`.
 To reduce space, we reindex the feature IDs as things like sOTUs tend to be very long in name.
 The mapping is stable over all tables loaded (ie the same feature has the same index), and is stored under `<context_name>:feature-index`.
 Because we need to update the index, this operation cannot be done in parallel however the code is setup with a redis-based mutex so it's okay to queue up multiple loads.